Online Marriage Licenses & Virtual Marriage Ceremonies FAQs

 Can I invite family and guests to join the video conference?

 Yes.
-It will be limited to the parties (groom/bride), maximum of 2 witnesses and the officiant.
+It will be limited to the parties engaged to be married, maximum of 2 witnesses and the officiant.

 Is the service available in other languages?